 the Museum award.
 Awards may take 4-6 weeks to receive and require a SSN.

-Drop off finished artwork at FLMNH (No late submissions/ Artwork must be complete by drop off)
+Drop off finished artwork at FLMNH (Please do not bring artwork before 1:00pm on November 21, 2019.
+No late submissions please.
+Artwork must be complete at drop off.)

 Awards/Reception at FLMNH (Take home non-winning artwork from FLMNH)

 Pick up all non-winning artwork* from FLMNH.
 We encourage students/teachers to take the non-winnning artwork home with them directly after the competition if possible.

 Pick up all winning artwork** from FLMNH